mathigon/textbooks/content/codes/content.md

     .caesar-wheel
       x-caesar-cipher

 We know that each letter has been replaced with a new letter of the alphabet by shifting the whole alphabet over by a specific number of spaces.
 For example, if it was shifted 1 space, all A’s would be written as B’s, B’s as C’s, C’s as D’s and so on.
-Using the wheel above, and some guess work, try to determine the message.
+Using the wheel here, and some guess work, try to determine the message.

 <!-- The cake is in the fridge.
 It is a chocolate cake with vanilla icing and rainbow sprinkles. -->

-The key, or number of places in the alphabet that have been shifted (to the left) in this message, is [[5 (21:What is the shift if we move to the *left*?)]].
+The key, or number of places that the inner circle has been rotated counterclockwise to encode this message, is [[5 (21:What is the shift if we move to the *left*?)]].

 We can use devices like a Caesar cipher – or even just writing out the alphabet twice – to match up each letter and either [__encrypt__](gloss:encrypt) or [__decrypt__](gloss:decrypt) the message.